odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/use-routes.rst

    in a specific stock location.
 The need can come from a sale order which has been validated or for a manufacturing order which requires a specific component.
-When the need appears in the source location, Odoo generates a picking to fulfill this need.
+When the need appears in the destination location, Odoo generates a picking to fulfill this need.
 -  **Push To**: this rule is triggered by the arrival of some products in the defined source location.
 In case you move products to the source location, Odoo generates a picking to move